CLASSIFICATION NO. 927

 STRATEGIC PROGRAM COORDINATOR

-Under direction, to plan, organize, evaluate and monitor emergency management programs within Clackamas County, including hazard mitigation, emergency preparedness and the emergency operations center; to develop and deliver specialized training and presentations to private industry, community groups and other governments; to serve as County liaison and technical advisor to regional, state and federal agencies; to assist management in the planning and development of administrative and fiscal systems, policies and procedures in assigned program areas; and to do other work as assigned.
+Under direction, to plan, organize, evaluate and monitor disaster management programs within Clackamas County, including hazard mitigation, disaster preparedness and the emergency operations center; to develop and deliver specialized training and presentations to private industry, community groups and other governments; to serve as County liaison and technical advisor to regional, state and federal agencies; to assist management in the planning and development of administrative and fiscal systems, policies and procedures in assigned program areas; and to do other work as assigned.

 The Department of Homeland Security, administered by the Board of County Commissioners, provides direction, planning, organization, and coordination with other jurisdictions and agencies for County homeland security.
 The Department of Homeland Security is an All Hazards program that prepares for all types of emergencies, both natural and human caused.

-The Strategic Program Coordinator is responsible for the coordination and implementation of programs and activities related to emergency management and homeland security.
+The Strategic Program Coordinator is responsible for the coordination and implementation of programs and activities related to disaster management and homeland security.
 Positions in this classification represent the County and/or department on various local, regional and state committees and task forces to ensure proper coordination in the event of a human caused or natural disaster.

 The Strategic Program Coordinator differs from the Exercise and Planning Program Manager which has full supervisory authority and is responsible for managing the administrative, fiscal and program operations of the Department of Homeland Security.